unoung/unoung/README.md

 ## 👋 About Me

 I am a **developer who understands business and drives growth** beyond just writing code.<br/>
-With expertise in **web and mobile frontend development**, I focus on creating seamless user experiences and optimizing services for better engagement.<br/>
-I have a strong background in **React Native & Expo for cross-platform mobile app development**, allowing me to build efficient and scalable applications.
+I specialize in **frontend development that optimizes user experience across web and mobile platforms**, ensuring seamless and intuitive interactions.<br/>
+I am passionate about **learning and adopting new technologies** and enjoy collaborating with teams to build better products through effective communication.

 ## 🚀 What I Do

 - **Frontend & Mobile Development**
-  - Develop **modern web applications** using React, Next.js, TypeScript, and Tailwind CSS
+  - Develops modern web applications using React, Next.js, TypeScript, and Tailwind CSS
-  - **Build cross-platform mobile apps** with React Native & Expo, integrating native features and optimizing performance
+  - Builds cross-platform mobile apps with React Native & Expo, integrating native features and optimizing performance
-  - Craft intuitive UI/UX for seamless user interaction
+  - Crafts intuitive UI/UX for seamless user interaction
+  -
 - **Business & Communication**
-  - Understand core business logic and propose innovative solutions
+  - Understands core business logic and proposes innovative solutions
-  - Collaborate effectively with developers, designers, and product managers
+  - Collaborates effectively with developers, designers, and product managers

 - **Product Thinking**
-  - Focus on more than just feature implementation—**identify what the service truly needs and enhance it**
+  - Focuses on more than just feature implementation—identifies what the service truly needs and enhances it
-  - Analyze user data and suggest solutions to drive business growth
+  - Analyzes user data and suggests solutions to drive business growth

 ## 💡 My Values

-- **User-Centric UI/UX**: Designing intuitive and visually appealing interfaces
+- **User-Centric UI/UX**: Focuses on designing intuitive and visually appealing interfaces to enhance user experience
-- **Effective Communication**: Enhancing collaboration for better results
+- **Effective Communication**: Prioritizes seamless collaboration to achieve better outcomes
-- **Business Growth**: Understanding the bigger picture and finding ways to improve products
+- **Business Growth**: Understands the bigger picture and continuously seeks ways to improve products and services

 ---